武吉班让 | புக்கிட் சூ காங்

 Contract 912 for the Downtown Line Stage 2 (DTL2) for the design and construction at Bukit Panjang station and its associated tunnels was awarded to Lum Chang Building Contractors Pte Ltd at approximately S$452.4 million.
 The working name for this station was Petir station.

-A new underpass leading to a new station exit at Bukit Panjang Road (near Blk 605) is scheduled to open in 2016, providing a direct link for commuters living in Senja estate or transferring to / from buses along Bukit Panjang Road.
+A new underpass leading to a new station exit at Bukit Panjang Road (near Blk 605) opened on 9 February 2018 after a delay of more than a year, providing a direct link for commuters living in Senja estate or transferring to/from bus services along Bukit Panjang Road.

 External Links & References